 Purchase Link – Amazon

 MJ Porter is the author of many historical novels set predominantly in Seventh to Eleventh-Century England, and in Viking Age Denmark.
-Raised in the shadow of a building that was believed to house the bones of long-dead Kings of Mercia, meant that the author’s writing destiny was set.
+They were raised in the shadow of a building that they believed housed the bones of long-dead Kings of Mercia – so their writing destiny was set.
 The first novel in their new Anglo-Saxon series for Boldwood Son of Mercia was published in February 2022.

 Social Media Links